upti.my

 DNS record

 status.yourcompany.com.
-CNAME cname.upti.my.
+CNAME status.upti.my.

 White-Label Branding